Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Introduction

 \section{Introduction}

 The mathematical operation of grafting trees, root to leaf, is a key feature in the structure of several important operads and Hopf algebras.
+Loday and Ronco initiated the study of these type of structures when they found a Hopf algebra of plane binary trees in \cite{LR}.
+The Loday-Ronco algebra is based on the vertices of Stasheff's associahedra, the polytopes that model homotopy associative spaces.

-In 1998 Loday and Ronco found a Hopf algebra of plane binary trees, initiating the study of these type of structures \cite{LR}.
-There is a surjection from permutations to plane binary trees, the Tonks projection defined in \cite{tonks}.
-Using that surjection on basis elements, the Loday-Ronco algebra is the image of the Malvenuto-Reutenauer Hopf algebra of permutations \cite{MR}.
+There is a surjection from permutations to plane binary trees: the Tonks projection, defined in \cite{tonks}, from the permutohedron to the associahedron.
+Chapoton found that the Hopf algebras of vertices of these polytopes are subalgebras of larger ones based on the faces of the respective polytopes \cite{chap}.
+Chapoton's algebras are the differential graded structures corresponding to algebras described by Loday and Ronco in \cite{LR3}.
+Using that same surjection on basis elements, the Loday-Ronco algebra is the image of the Malvenuto-Reutenauer Hopf algebra of permutations \cite{MR}.
 There is also a projection from the Loday-Ronco Hopf algebra to the algebra of quasisymmetric polynomials.
 The authors of \cite{LR} showed Hopf algebra maps which factor the descent map from permutations to Boolean subsets.
-The first factor is the Tonks projection from the vertices of the permutohedron to the vertices of the associahedron.
-Chapoton put this latter fact into context when he found that the Hopf algebras of vertices are subalgebras of larger ones based on the faces of the respective polytopes \cite{chap}.
-Chapoton's algebras are the differential graded structures corresponding to algebras described by Loday and Ronco in \cite{LR3}.

 In \cite{LR2} the authors describe the product of planar binary trees in terms of the Tamari order.
 In 2005 and 2006 Aguiar and Sottile characterized operations in these algebras by using M\"obius functions (of the Tamari order and of the weak Bruhat order) to obtain new bases, in respectively \cite{AS-LR},\cite{AS-MR}.
 Their work gave a nice way to construct a basis of primitive elements, using the irreducible trees.
 In \cite{ForSpr:2010} the authors characterize the same operations in terms of inclusions (into the larger polytopes) of products of polytope faces.